Do you have a persistent toothache? You may have a dental cavity that needs a filling!

 Dental fillings protect and add strength to teeth compromised by decay, tooth wear, or other damage.
 Your trusted general dentist in Jacksonville, FL provides safe metal-free dental fillings for the best results.
 Dr. Alexander offers composite resin dental and porcelain fillings for patients of all ages.
 They are both great options for filling cavities with unnoticeable results.
 Both options are color-matched for natural-looking results.

 Composite resin fillings are also called white fillings.
-These fillings are made of a durable, biocompatible composite resin which comes in a range of tooth colored shades to match natural teeth.
+These fillings are made of a durable, biocompatible composite resin.
+They can come in various tooth-colored shades to best match natural teeth.
 Although not as long-lasting as porcelain fillings, composite fillings are still a great option.

 Replacing Metal Dental Fillings

-Many patients with traditional amalgam fillings (metal fillings) are choosing to replace their dental fillings with comfortable and attractive cosmetic dental fillings.
-Some patients have sensitivity to metal in their mouth and report having a metallic taste or discomfort because of their metal dental filling.
-Dr. Alexander can remove your metal dental filling and replace it with either a composite resin dental filling or a dental inlay or onlay.
+Many patients with traditional amalgam fillings (metal fillings) choose to replace their dental fillings with comfortable and unnoticeable cosmetic dental fillings.
+Some patients have sensitivity to metal in their mouth and report having a metallic taste or discomfort because of their metal filling.

 Dental Inlays & Onlays

 Dental inlays and onlays are a type of indirect restoration.
-This means that the restoration is manufactured outside of the mouth and then bonded to the tooth.
-Dr. Alexander uses state-of-the-art CEREC technology to create porcelain fillings in a single visit.
+This means the restoration is manufactured outside the mouth and then bonded to the tooth.
+Dr. Alexander uses state-of-the-art CEREC technology to create porcelain fillings in one visit.

 First, Dr. Alexander takes a digital impression of the tooth.
-Then, using CEREC’s Computer Aided Design and Manufacture (CAD/CAM) software, he creates a custom fit porcelain restoration that will cover the tooth.
-While the patient waits, the inlay or onlay is created and then bonded to the tooth using a special adhesive.
+Then, using CEREC’s Computer-Aided Design and Manufacture (CAD/CAM) software, he creates a custom-fit porcelain restoration covering the tooth.
+While the patient waits, the inlay or onlay is created and bonded to the tooth using a special adhesive.